mrslabiitb/PlanetaryComputerExamples/CONTRIBUTING.md

 And browse to the URL printed in the terminal output.

 From there you'll be able to run all Jupyter Notebook examples.
+This also runs a local webserver that can source notebook files to the Planetary Computer docsite development environment.
+That project is preconfigured to integrate with this server, so after running `./scripts/server` from within this project, run `./scripts/update --devdocs` from the Planetary Computer website project, and it will treat this local instance as the source for external docs notebooks.
+See that projects ETL readme for more information.

 ## Contributing